cloudfoundry/bosh-cli/docs/test.md

 ## Acceptance Tests

-The acceptance tests are designed to exercise the main commands of the bosh-micro CLI (deployment, deploy, delete).
+The acceptance tests are designed to exercise the main commands of the bosh-init CLI (deployment, deploy, delete).

 They are not designed to verify the compatibility of CPIs or testing BOSH releases.